fnogatz/clocker/README.md

 total: 07:45:37
 ```

-Without the `--reportDay` option, the report command will list all logged hours of the current day.
+Without the `--day` option, the report command will list all logged hours of the current day.

 You can generate a json dump with `clocker data`: